How to Become a Kinesiologist

 Kinesiologist Responsibilities

-• Prescribe exercise routines to increase patients' mobility, help them recover from an injury, or increase their overall strength and stamina.
+• Prescribe exercise routines to increase patients’ mobility, help them recover from injuries, or increase their overall strength and stamina.

-• Perform patient assessments to determine their baseline fitness level and improvements over time.
+• Assess patients to determine their baseline fitness levels and improvements over time.

-• Aid in preventing injuries by helping clients perform everyday tasks using ergonomic principles.
+• Aid in injury prevention by helping clients perform everyday tasks using ergonomic principles.

 • Provide high-performance coaching and fitness training to athletes.